-Cosmos (ATOM) is one of the hottest projects and coins over the past few months.
-The initial surge began on March 13th, when the mainnet that had been over 3 years in planning went live.
+One of the hottest projects and coins in early 2019 was Cosmos and its ATOM token.
+The initial surge began in 2019 when the mainnet that had been over 3 years in planning went live.

 Cosmos is an exceptionally ambitious project in a realm of ambitious projects.
 It’s looking to become the blockchain that pulls all the other blockchains together in its blockchain interoperability platform.
-A platform that is not only usable but also highly scalable.
+And as of February 2020 it looks like it could be succeeding.

 However, can they really execute on such grand ambitions?